 Originally Published in the Oct.
 2005 Hunting Report

-I have been chasing mulies for years, and this hunt is a phenomenal find.
+I have been chasing mulies for years, and this velvet mule deer hunt is a phenomenal find.
 It is a first-rate, high-quality experience any way you look at it.
 I will be going back.”

 - Larry Barnes

 This is not a weather-dependent or migration mule deer hunt, as evidenced by the quality of deer found during the early season.
-Peter and his guides pre-scout the area for trophy resident bucks.
+They pre-scout the area for trophy resident bucks.
 Hunts begin with a nine to 15-mile horseback ride from his lodge up into the range where you set up a tent camp.
 From there, you ride out each day two to three miles to your hunt area, where you dismount and proceed to spot and stalk on foot.

-The early-season hunt has several advantages.
+The early-season velvet mule deer hunt has several advantages.
 First of all, the deer are still in their red summer coats then and are easy to see.
-Also, this is when the deer are putting on weight and fat for the coming winter, so they spend more time in the oen feeding.
+Also, this is when the deer are putting on weight and fat for the coming winter, so they spend more time in the open feeding.
 That usually gives you more time to see the animals and size them up.
 Because they have not begun to produce the additional testosterone that causes their antlers to finish hardening, they are also less wary and if spooked they don’t run as far as they do later in the season.
-Another advantage is that the temperatures are warm in August, running into the upper 80′s.
-So, those who dislike cold weather hunts will find the mountains more comfortable at this time of year.
-Lastly, on the early-season hunt, you get to see some very big bucks before anyone else does.
-Come October, when the regular rifle hunts take place, the weather can range from 10 to 60 degrees, and eight to 15 inches of snow are a possibility.

 Their success rate for mule deer hunts is about 50 percent, but that’s because this hunt is geared towards serious mule deer hunters.
 The shot opportunity for any mule deer buck is about 95 percent, but their clients usually pass on non-trophy animals (thus the 50 percent success rate).
 Last season, a hunter took a 199 gross velvet buck on the early season hunt.
 Another hunter recently took a 200-inch buck.
 These are exceptional trophies.
 The average buck taken on these hunts scores 180 to 185, and each year two or three hunters take a buck with 28 to 30-inch spread.
 A few lucky clients have shot bucks with up to 25-inch spreads.

 This Outfitter hires only quality guides.
 These are not mere ranch hands who have seen deer around.
 I have hunted enough to recognize competence and experience levels in guides.
 He takes pains to ensure his guides are first rate.
 My guide was Cory Glauner (of Outdoors International) , who used hand-held 15×60 Doctor binoculars to spot for deer.
-Glauner is an experienced and accomplished hunter, having guided his own wife to more than one B&C animal.
+Glauner is an experienced and accomplished hunter.
 I was fortunate to have both Cory and George on my hunt, they are both exceptional.

 - Larry Barnes.